-If you’re intimidated at the thought of speaking on-camera, don’t worry.
+If you’re intimidated by the thought of speaking on-camera, don’t worry.
 The questions will relate to your personal experiences and opinions, so there are no wrong answers.
 In fact, the video interview is a great opportunity for you to showcase how you can think critically, perform under pressure, and stand out from other applicants.

 How to create your video interview

-You’ll only have one attempt to respond to each question.
+Please keep in mind that you’ll only have one attempt to respond to each question.
 Once you’ve started to view a question, you won’t be able to pause or replay it.
 You’ll be given 30 seconds to think about your answer, and up to 90 seconds to record it.

 Tips for creating your video interview

 - Take time to reflect.
 Think about past challenges, achievements, strengths, and beliefs.

 - Create the best recording space possible.
 Close all other browser windows and programs on your device.
 Make sure there’s good lighting in front of you.
 Silence all audible alarms and alerts.
 Eliminate loud background noises, and make sure you are free from other distractions.

 - Be confident.
 Maintain good posture, smile, and present yourself professionally.
 You’ll find these simple actions will put you in the right mindset to deliver a natural response.
 Do not read from prepared statements or notes.